 - A statement of total value, applied to the appraisal report in a manner that cannot be altered, such as with a seal

-- A clear explanation of the appraisal or report’s limitation of use.(For example, an appraisal performed for insurance purposed can be used for that purpose only.)
+- A clear explanation of the appraisal or report’s limitation of use.(For example, an appraisal performed for insurance purposes can be used for that purpose only.)

 - A courteous and respectful discussion, during which any questions you have answered.

-To ensure you recieve the most thorough and professional appraisal which requires completion of tests and courses in there specialty, be sure your appraiser is accredited by the following organizations:
+To ensure you receive the most thorough and professional appraisal which requires completion of tests and courses in there specialty, be sure your appraiser is accredited by the following organizations: